zacx-z/Lustre/README.md

 ### Input Format

-The input file given data in text format (ASCII).
+The input file gives data in text format (ASCII).
 Each line represents input values in a basic clock, and each input value in a line is separated by whitespaces.
 There are four types of data: int, real, char, bool.

  *  **int:** written in number, like `12`, `23`.
  *  **real:** written in number that has a period, like `8.`, `7.6`.